-- The business sets goals for health and for safety improvement 3.1 - 3.2 The business plans and implements actions to meet health goals and safety goals - 3.3 The business monitors and evaluates progress against its health goals and safety goals - 3.4 The business, with workers or their representatives, reviews and evaluates its effectiveness in risk management and broader health and safety management - 3.5 The business uses ongoing monitoring, review and evaluation activity to inform business decisions and change
+- 3.1 The business sets goals for health and for safety improvement - 3.2 The business plans and implements actions to meet health goals and safety goals - 3.3 The business monitors and evaluates progress against its health goals and safety goals - 3.4 The business, with workers or their representatives, reviews and evaluates its effectiveness in risk management and broader health and safety management - 3.5 The business uses ongoing monitoring, review and evaluation activity to inform business decisions and change

-Assessment Evidence Whakaoreore \frown Business performance information that is visible to workers includes health and safety A performing business Observations goals and progress against those goals.
-If health and safety goals/objectives are not visible to workers, they can be easily accessed by workers.
-Visible information on health and safety goals and objectives is up to date.
-Health and safety goals are set based on an understanding of current performance and in line with the strategic intent of the organisation.
-Worker representatives have been involved in developing goals relating to health and safety, and in the Workers (or their representatives) can explain how they contributed to setting goals and developing action plans. development of plans at various operational levels of the business to ensure that the goals are met.
-Interviews with workers Workers are able to explain what the goals of the organisation are for health and safety, and how their team contributes to achieving those.
-Workers are part of reviews and debriefs and can explain why these are undertaken and how they inform action.
-They may have examples of things that have changed as a Monitoring activity is undertaken at the operational as well as the strategic levels of the business.
-Workers understand what they need to monitor and this information is used by their immediate managers to inform decisions and action. result of review and monitoring activity.
-Leaders can explain the business' health and safety goals/objectives.
-The overall approach to health and safety management is reviewed by senior leaders and workers, and areas where improvements could be made Interviews with leaders Leaders can outline what they are doing to help meet the health and safety goals/objectives. are identified.
-This review focuses not just on the outcomes that are being Leaders are aware of how the business is performing against health and safety goals/ objectives. achieved, but on the way health and safety is approached overall.
-Leaders can explain how workers are involved in the setting and reviewing of health and safety goals/objectives.
+- Business performance information that is visible to workers includes health and safety goals and progress against those goals. - If health and safety goals/objectives are not visible to workers, they can be easily accessed by workers. - Visible information on health and safety goals and objectives is up to date.

+- Workers (or their representatives) can explain how they contributed to setting goals and developing action plans. - Workers are able to explain what the goals of the organisation are for health and safety, and how their team contributes to achieving those. - Workers are part of reviews and debriefs and can explain why these are undertaken and how they inform action.
+They may have examples of things that have changed as a result of review and monitoring activity.
+For example, an automatic vehicle control of entry system (raising barrier) was introduced after a review with workers of site incidents found that uncontrolled traffic presented a hazard to pedestrians.

+- Leaders can explain the business' health and safety goals/objectives. - Leaders can outline what they are doing to help meet the health and safety goals/ objectives. - Leaders are aware of how the business is performing against health and safety goals/ objectives.
+For example, quarterly/annual shareholder reports include progress against health and safety goals - Leaders can explain how workers are involved in the setting and reviewing of health and safety goals/objectives.
-- Health and safety plans

-- Health and safety strategy
+- Health and safety plans - Health and safety strategy